PhillyGilly/Heatmiser---PhillyGilly/README.md

 Installation:

-Before starting instalation you should know the IP address of the Neo-hub.
-If you don't know the IP address, use one of the approaches suggested below to find your neo-hubs IP address.
+Before starting installation you should know the IP address of the Neo-hub.
+If you don't know the IP address, use one of the approaches suggested below to find your neo-hub's IP address.

 It is suggested that you should allocate a static IP to the Heatmiser Neo-hub or use a DNS entry that's resolvable by Home-Assistant.